Probing the Hot Gaseous Halos of Milky Way-like Galaxies in the TNG50 simulation: Results

-Figure~\ref{fig-sb}(b) compares the distribution of $S_{\rm X}$ values from all individual Solar sightlines with the observational distribution.
-While the median values are in agreement, the simulated sightlines exhibit a significantly broader distribution than the observational one, spanning over four orders of magnitude.
-This large sightline-to-sightline scatter reflects the highly inhomogeneous and centrally concentrated distribution of the hot gas in the simulations (see also Figure~\ref{fig-2}).
-We note that the broad distribution in panel (b) reflects the full sample; individual halos can reproduce both the median and scatter of the observed sightline-to-sightline distribution.
-For instance, Halo~569251, which best matches the \citet{2013ApJ...773...92H} data, has a median $S_{\rm X}$ of $1.44^{+1.49}_{-0.87} \times 10^{-12}$\,erg\,s$^{-1}$\,cm$^{-2}$\,deg$^{-2}$, consistent with the observed value of $1.54^{+1.35}_{-0.56} \times 10^{-12}$\,erg\,s$^{-1}$\,cm$^{-2}$\,deg$^{-2}$.
-The narrower observed distribution could suggest that the hot gas in the actual Galactic halo is more smoothly distributed than in TNG50, or it may be influenced by observational limitations.
-Specifically, the observed distribution is truncated at low surface brightness due to sensitivity limits, whereas the simulation includes arbitrarily faint emission.
-Accounting for a realistic detection threshold would likely narrow the simulated distribution at the low-brightness end.
-A detailed investigation of this effect is beyond the scope of this paper but represents an important consideration for future, more direct comparisons.
+Figure~\ref{fig-sb}(b) compares the distribution of $S_{\rm X}$ values from individual Solar sightlines with the observational distribution.
+The simulated sightlines span over four orders of magnitude, significantly broader than the observed distribution, reflecting the highly inhomogeneous and centrally concentrated hot gas in the simulations (see also Figure~\ref{fig-2}).
+The narrower observed distribution may partly result from the sensitivity limit of the observations, which truncates the low-surface-brightness end, whereas the simulation includes arbitrarily faint sightlines.
+Applying a realistic detection threshold to the simulations would likely narrow the simulated distribution.
+A detailed investigation of this effect is beyond the scope of this paper.
+We note, however, that individual halos can reproduce the observed scatter: Halo~569251, which best matches the \citet{2013ApJ...773...92H} data, has a median $S_{\rm X}$ of $1.44^{+1.49}_{-0.87} \times 10^{-12}$\,erg\,s$^{-1}$\,cm$^{-2}$\,deg$^{-2}$, consistent with the observed value of $1.54^{+1.35}_{-0.56} \times 10^{-12}$\,erg\,s$^{-1}$\,cm$^{-2}$\,deg$^{-2}$.